 The grasslands on the floodplain of Lake St Lucia should certainly not be ignored.
 This area is the best place in South Africa for Rosy-throated Longclaw, although this species can require a lot of effort.
 Collared Pratincole and Senegal Lapwing should be searched for especially in those areas which have been grazed intensively.
 In winter small numbers of Short-tailed Pipit move down to the coastal plain.
 There have been a few sightings in these grasslands; however, very little is known about the movements of this cryptic species.
 If you are able to get to the area at night you should be rewarded with displaying Swamp Nightjar.
 The seasonal pans in these areas should be checked for Lesser Jacana, African Pygmy Goose, and White-backed Duck, while in summer Dwarf Bittern, Allen’s Gallinule, and Red-headed Quelea often move in.

-Dwarf Bittern is an uncommon summer migrants to Zululand in wet years.
+Dwarf Bittern is an uncommon to rare summer migrant to Zululand in wet years.

 Moving north of the lake you head into drier areas dominated by acacia savanna and sand forest.
 This area offers a different suite of species to those found further south.
 Here you are able to find a few of the Zululand/southern Mozambique endemics.
 Rudd’s Apalis is common in the acacia savanna, while Pink-throated Twinspot can be seen here but more easily in the sand forest.
 In the sand forest Neergaard’s Sunbird can also be encountered; however, they are uncommon throughout and often require a lot of effort.
 Other species to look out for in the sand forest include Bearded Scrub Robin, Crested Guineafowl, Eastern Nicator, and African Broadbill.
 The only reliable spot in South Africa for Plain-backed Sunbird is in the tall sand forest just south of the Mozambican border.
 Lemon-breasted Canary can be found in lala palm savannas nearby, often in mixed-species flocks with Yellow-fronted Canary.